 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

 - Student Attention Lowest teacher:student ratio (Top 10%)

-- Centennial School's student population of 215 students has stayed relatively flat over five school years.
+- Centennial School's student population of 210 students has declined by 8% over five school years.